AEEldin/Atlas-thing-framework/README.md

 The Atlas RIDE, an interactive development environment for the mobile user to glimpse and program their smart spaces.
 The RIDE extends the inter-thing relationships programming framework and targets the smart-phone users with no programming experience to help them master their smart spaces and to build applications with a few clicks.
 The developer, through the RIDE, can listen to the smart space to capture the available services and relationships, establish applications, and set preferences for functionalities to guide the inference of new applications and engagement opportunities.
 The RIDE also accepts the description for application from the developers and generates mobile applications that run independently from the RIDE and communicate back with the things for the execution of the application.

 ### Read more about this framework in the following papers:
 > - Helal, Sumi, Ahmed E. Khaled, and Venkata Gutta.
 "Atlas Thing Architecture: Enabling Mobile Apps as Things in the IoT."
 In Proceedings of the 23rd Annual International Conference on Mobile Computing and Networking, pp. 480-482.
 2017.
+[Link: https://dl.acm.org/doi/10.1145/3117811.3119856]
 > - Khaled, Ahmed, Wyatt Lindquist, and Sumi Helal.
 "DIY Health IoT Apps."
 In Proceedings of the 16th ACM Conference on Embedded Networked Sensor Systems, pp. 406-407.
 ACM, 2018.
+[Link: https://dl.acm.org/doi/abs/10.1145/3274783.3275206]